What to Know Before

 1. Decide on the home design of your choice.
 Welcome to the ARIS Family!

-2. Determine which framing option, the Post and Beam or the Stick Frame is best option for your home according to the local municipalities etc. Find more information here.
+2. Determine which framing option (Post and Beam or Stick Frame) is the best option for your home according to the local municipalities etc. Find more information here.

-4. Our Semi-Custom Design Plans all include a Proof Bid Set, a final PDF Bid Set, as well as two 24" x 36" printed copies of the final Bid Set which will be mailed to you for free.
-Determine if you want/need to purchase two more additional printed Bid Sets to be mailed to you as well.
+4. Our Design Plans include a PDF proof set, a PDF bid set, and two 24" x 36" printed copies of the final construction set which will be mailed to you for free.
+Additional printed bid or construction sets are available to purchase as well.

 5. Once you make your purchase you will receive a confirmation email with your receipt and will be directed to fill out our Design Options form so we can begin the customization process.
-After filling out the form you will receive an email with the PDF Proof Set and be directed to a webpage that has a download option.
-You can use the PDF Proof Set to look over the initial plans, make notes about adjustments, etc.
+After filling out the form you will receive an email with the PDF proof set and be directed to a webpage that has a download option.
+Use the PDF proof set to make notes about adjustments, ask questions, etc.

-6. You will have a 15-20 minute Zoom meeting with our ARIS designer to go over your questions, adjustments, customizations, preferences, etc. This meeting is part of your 1 free hour of customization.
+6. You will have a 15-20 minute Zoom meeting with an ARIS designer to go over your questions, adjustments, customizations, preferences, etc. This meeting is part of your 1 free hour of customization.